Functions

 andrecv_internal

-Every program must have a function with id 0, that is, main
+Every program must include a function with id = 0

 or recv_internal

-is called in ticktock transactions of special smart contracts.
+function is used in ticktock transactions of special smart contracts.

 Receive internal

-is called when a smart contract receives an inbound internal message.
+function is invoked when a smart contract receives an inbound internal message.
+When the TVM initializes, certain variables are automatically placed on the stack.
+By specifying arguments in recv_internal

 () recv_internal(int balance, int msg_value, cell in_msg_cell, slice in_msg) {}